Richard Ng: 2000s: British TV, Father & Son Films and Singaporean Sitcoms and Dramas

-He also appeared in an episode of The Bill in 2005, and an episode of the Nickelodeon UK series, Genie in the House in 2006.
+Ng also appeared in an episode of The Bill in 2005, and an episode of the Nickelodeon UK series, Genie in the House in 2006.

 In 2009, he played in Red Dwarf: Back to Earth as Swallow the Nose Maker, a maker of prosthetics.

 Ng could be seen on British television, playing a shopkeeper in an advertisement for RAC, alongside Lennox Lewis, and in another advertisement for satellite television, dressed as an eskimo.
 He also played the emperor of China in a Channel 4 docu-drama, The Great Wall of China.
-It was first shown on October 1, 2007 at 9pm.
+It was first shown on 1 October 2007 at 9pm.
 In 2008, he appeared as Sifu Chien, the Shaolin master of Hong Kong policeman, Terry Phoo (Eddie Shin) in the pilot episode of the BBC Three program, Phoo Action.

-In 2000, Richard Ng appeared alongside his son, Carl Ng, in the film Love at First Sight a.k.a.
+In 2000, Ng appeared alongside his son, Carl Ng, in the film Love at First Sight a.k.a.
 Sausalito.
-The two have since appeared together several more times, including in Dante Lam's Jiang hu: The Triad Zone (2000), Lemon Crush (2002), Sammo Hung's Legend of the Dragon (2004) and the Jingle Ma film, Happy Birthday (2007).
+The two have since appeared together several more times, including in Dante Lam's Jiang hu: The Triad Zone (2000), Lemon Crush (2002), Sammo Hung's Legend of the Dragon (2004) and the Jingle Ma film Happy Birthday (2007).

-Ng and son will also appear together in three forthcoming films.
+Ng and son would also appear together in three forthcoming films.
 The first of these is Magazine Gap Road, which is completed and due for release in 2007.
-This will be followed by Bodyguard: A New Beginning, which is currently filming, and in 2008, Jessica Caught on Tape.
+This would be followed by Bodyguard: A New Beginning, and in 2008, Jessica Caught on Tape.

+Ng would also make appearances as a supporting character in the Singaporean sitcom known as Under One Roof (1999-2001) only in Seasons 5 and 6 and also star in the dramas known as Brothers 4 (2003) and Silver Lining (2010).

-He had a cameo appearance in the 2016 film Skiptrace.
+Ng had a cameo appearance in the 2016 film Skiptrace.